 WTO-AGP are presented in the Special Drawing Rights, the unit of account of the International Monetary Fund.
 The thresholds are converted to Canadian dollars and published in Treasury Board Contracting Policy Notice 2017-6, which is reviewed every two years.
 A procurement may be subject to

-WTO-AGP if the requisition value in Canadian dollars (including taxes) is as follows for the period January 1, 2018, to December 31, 2019:
+WTO-AGP if the requisition value in Canadian dollars (including taxes) is equal to or greater than the following thresholds for the period January 1, 2018, to December 31, 2019: